+Table 10.
+Insects on Field Tobacco - Foliar Treatn nents (Cont'd)

 Insect Insecticide and formulation Rate per acre

 Flea Acephate (Acephate AG) 75SP / 3 lb

 beetles (Acephate) 97UP 1⁄2 lb

 (Orthene) 97PE 1⁄2 lb

-Remarks and precautions: MOA = 1B.
-Apply as a spray.
+Remarks and precautions: MOA = 1 B. Apply as a spray.

 Prime before treating.
-Acephate Residues: Residues of
+Acephate Resid ues: Residues of

-acephate are a concern and application may be prohibited by some contracts.
-Acephate is of limited effectiveness.
+acephate are a concern and application some contracts.
+Acephate is of limite

 Acetamiprid (Assail) 70WP 1.1 to 1.7 oz

 (Assail) 30SG 2.5 to 4.0 fl oz

-Remarks and precautions: MOA = 4.
-Apply as a spray in at
+Remarks and precautions: MOA = 4

 least 20 gal/acre.
-Do not apply to tobacco already treated with imidaclorpid (Admire Pro, Provado,) or thiamethoxam (Platinum
+Do not apply to tobac

+imidaclorpid (Admire Pro, Provado,) or

 (Actara).
 Also provides fair control of

 Bifenthrin (Brigade/Capture) 2EC 4.0 to 6.4 fl oz

-Remarks and precautions: MOA = 3.
-Restricted use.
-Do not apply after layby.
+Remarks and precautions: MOA = 3 Restricted use.
+Do not

+apply after layby.
+Trestricted above Bornet

 Cyantraniliprole (Exeril) 13.5 to 20.5 fl oz

 Remarks and precautions: MOA = 28.

-Do not apply a total of 0.4 lbs per ac of

-cyantraniliprole products in one year
+Do not apply a total of 0.4 lbs per ac of cyantraniliprole products in one year

 Imidacloprid (Provado) 1.6F 4 fl oz

 Remarks and precautions: MOA = 4.
 Apply as spray.
-Do not

-apply to tobacco already treated with imidacloprid,
+Do not apply to tobacco already treated with imidacloprid,

 acetimiprid, or thiamethoxam.

 Indoxacarb (Steward) 9.2 oz

 Remarks and precautions: MOA=22.
 Apply as spray.

 Lambda-cyhalothrin

-Karate (Warrior) 1CS 1.9 to 3.8 fl oz
+(Warrior) 1CS 1.9 to 3.8 fl oz

-(Karate with Zion, Warrior II) 2.1SC 0.96 to 1.92 fl oz
+(Warrior II with Zeon) 2.1SC 0.96 to 1.92 fl oz

-Remarks and precautions: MOA = 3.
+Remarks and precautions: MOA = 3 sufficient water for coverage. .
 Restricted Use.
 Apply in

-sufficient water for coverage.

-Thiamethoxam (Actara) 25WDG 2 to 4 oz
+2 to 4 oz

+Thiamethoxam (Actara) 25WDG
-Remarks and precautions: MOA = 4. .
-Do not apply to tobacco

-already treated with Admire Pro, Assail, Platinum, or Provado.
+Remarks and precautions: MOA = 4.
+Do not apply to tobacco already treated with Admire Pro, Assail, Platinum, or Provado.

-Apply only once during the growing season.
+Apply only once during the growing sea ason.

-a Always read and follow the insecticide label before use.
+a Always read and follow the insectici